-PARENTS/GUARDIANS SHOULD: • Complete and return the registration/permission and medical consent forms for their child's participation in the Club. • Inform the Coaches, and any other relevant Club personnel, of any changes in their child's medical or dietary requirements prior to coaching sessions, games or other activities. • Ensure that their child punctually attends coaching sessions/games or other activities. • Provide their child with adequate clothing and equipment as may be required for the playing of our games including for example helmets, shin guards, gum shields etc. • Ensure that the nutrition/hydration and hygiene needs of their child are met.
+- Complete and return the registration/permission and medical consent forms for their child's participation in the Club. - Inform the coaches, and any other relevant Club personnel, of any changes in their child's medical or dietary requirements prior to coaching sessions, games or other related activities. - Ensure that their child punctually attends, coaching sessions, games or other related activities. - Provide their child with adequate clothing and equipment as may be required for the playing of our games, including for example helmets, shin guards, gum shields etc. - Ensure that the nutrition/hydration and hygiene needs of their child are met. - Listen to what their child may have to say. - Show approval whether the team wins, loses or draws a game.